jackbowen/MappingStopAndFrisk/README.md

 ### Software Instructions

 1. First you'll need to download all the relevant data.
-Navigate to the downloaded folder and:
+Navigate to the base folder and:
 ```
 ./downloadData.sh
 ```